nagilum/increo-dotnet-dev-test/README.md

 * Use a sans-serif font, like [Open Sans](https://fonts.google.com/specimen/Open+Sans), from [Google Fonts](https://fonts.google.com/).

 ## Backend
-* API should be written according to the REST specification.
-All queries and responses are sent in JSON format.
-If there is no error, the response should be 200 or 201 accordingly.
-If there is an error, it should return 400 with an array of error messages.
+* API should be written according to the REST specification, using .NET's WebApi.
+* All queries and responses are sent in JSON format.
+* If there is no error, the response should be 200 (Ok) or 201 (Created) accordingly.
+If there is an error, it should return 400 with an array of error messages, preferably in multiple languages (at least Norwegian and English).
-* Separate the `Controller` code and the `Data` code.
+* Separate the `Controller` code and the `DataStorage` code.
 * There will be no user service or authentication, each person has access to create, read, delete, or updating tasks.
 *  [OPTIONAL] Implement some sort of storage cache for the data layer, it can be in-memory for ease.
 You need to make sure the cache is invalidated and updated when the user adds a new task.